Henriquepb22/js-algorithms-data-structure/README.md

 ### Motivation

-We needed a way of measuring our algorithms complexity, if we have multiple solutions for the same problem which one is the best? (run faster or with less computational impact)
+We needed a way of measuring our algorithms complexity, if we have multiple solutions for the same problem which one is the best(requires lesser operations to run)?

+### Objective

+Big O notation establishes a way of measuring the complexity of our algorithms, particularly their time and space requirements, in relation to the size of their input.
+These notations can be one of the following:

+- Constant - O(1)
+- Linear - O(n)
+- Quadratic - O(n²)
+- Logarithmic - O(log n)
+- Linearithmic - O(n log n)
+- Polynomial - O(n^c)
+- Exponential - O(2^n)
+- Factorial - O(n!)

 ### Classifications

 ### Time complexity

-The time complexity is how the runtime of a algorithm will change if the input size increase/decrease, to classify a algorithm we count the `inputs X operations` changes to check if it grows **constant, linear, exponential or logarithmic**.
+Time complexity pertains to the fluctuations in an algorithm's execution time as the input size escalates.
+To classify an algorithm, we scrutinize the interplay of inputs and operations, identifying whether the algorithm adheres to a **constant, linear, quadratic, logarithmic, linearithmic, exponential or factorial** growth pattern.
+This analysis sheds light on an algorithm's scalability and efficiency traits by revealing how it responds to varying input sizes.

 #### Constant - O(1)